 Josh Schwartz - Nieman Lab

 A couple weeks ago, Niemen Lab and Chartbeat reported on the insane growth of traffic from Chrome’s mobile article recommendations.
-It is up 2,100 percent in on year and driving hundreds of millions of visits to publisher sites per month.
-Here is what you need to know about Chrome Suggestions how to take advantage of it.
+It is up 2,100 percent in one year and driving hundreds of millions of visits to publisher sites per month.
+Here is what you need to know about Chrome Suggestions and how to take advantage of it.

 Thomas Baekdal - Baekdal